-17P/Holmes is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+17P/Holmes is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 17P/Holmes as potentially hazardous because its orbit does not bring it close to Earth.

 17P/Holmes's orbit is 1.06 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.